 Self-Directed Study Track

-- For general departmental advising regarding the PDC English major, through the end of Spring Quarter 2020, please contact Dr. Chad Luck.
+- For general departmental advising regarding the PDC English major, please contact the department Chair, Dr. David Carlson.

 - College of Arts & Letters (CAL) Advising

 Minor in English

 - Bulletin of Courses (course Catalog) for Minor in English